-2.1 Adoption of new communication technologies in Israel
+Adoption of new communication technologies in Israel

-The adoption and dissemination of technologies are influenced by a variety of factors, including "technological innovation characteristics, the social framework involved, the identity of the 'agents of change,' and the decision-making processes involved" (Rogers (2003: x).
+The adoption and dissemination of technologies are influenced by a variety of factors, including ‘technological innovation characteristics, the social framework involved, the identity of the “agents of change,” and the decision-making processes involved’ (Rogers (2003: x).
 Dholakia and Kshetri (2001) note that cultural and economic policies can facilitate or hinder technology adoption.
-Venkatesh and Davis (2000) argue that technology adoption is influenced by individual experiences and subjective norms, with the perceived usefulness of technology being a key factor in determining whether an individual will adopt it.
-As they state, "the degree to which a person thinks that using a certain system would improve his or her job performance" (: 320) plays a significant role in the adoption process.
+Venkatesh and Davis argue that technology adoption is influenced by individual experiences and subjective norms, with the perceived usefulness of technology being a key factor in determining whether an individual will adopt it.
+As they state, “the degree to which a person thinks that using a certain system would improve his or her job performance” (2000: 320) plays a significant role in the adoption process.

 A comparative evaluation of new communication technologies and active platforms indicates that Israelis are among the most enthusiastic adopters of these innovations (Statista, 2021).
 This includes the adoption of popular social networking sites.
-In addition, several studies have examined the central role of mobile phones in Israeli society (Schejter & Cohen, 2002, 2013) and the increasing importance of smartphones in Israeli society (Author et al., 2014, 2017, 2019).
-Explanations for Israel's high smartphone adoption rates include characteristics of Israeli society, such as a tendency towards close familial connections and the practice of staying informed about relatives' well-being (Almog, 2004; Yair, 2011), an unstable security situation that raises personal and national anxiety levels (Yair, 2011), and a general Israeli fondness for technological innovations (Cohen & Lemish, 2003; Schejter & Cohen, 2002, 2013).
+In addition, several studies have examined the central role of mobile phones in Israeli society (Schejter and Cohen, 2002, 2013) and the increasing importance of smartphones in Israeli society (Author et al., 2014, 2017, 2019).
+Explanations for Israel’s high smartphone adoption rate include those related to characteristics of Israeli society, such as a tendency towards close familial connections and the practice of staying informed about relatives’ well-being (Almog, 2004; Yair, 2011), an unstable security situation that raises personal and national anxiety levels (Yair, 2011), and a general Israeli fondness for technological innovations (Cohen and Lemish, 2003; Schejter and Cohen, 2002, 2013).

-There has been a tremendous increase in the use of WhatsApp among Israelis in recent years, as a study conducted among Israeli WhatsApp users (Author et al., 2019) showed impressive adoption rates.
-The study also looked at WhatsApp's usage patterns during wartime.
+There has been a tremendous increase in the use of WhatsApp among Israelis in recent years, and a study conducted among Israeli WhatsApp users (Author et al., 2019) showed impressive adoption rates.
+The study also looked at WhatsApp’s usage patterns during wartime.
 It concluded that the application performed many functions previously associated with traditional communication methods, primarily providing news updates about what was happening on the frontlines (Author et al., 2015).
-As a result of these findings (Statista, 2019), Twitter adoption rates were found to be relatively low in Israel.
-However, it is important to note that there is a divergent adoption rate between the general Israeli society and certain subsectors, such as news professionals, which requires further examination.
-This study aims to learn more about this trend by studying how Israeli news professionals use Twitter to do their jobs as journalists to gain a deeper understanding of this phenomenon.
+These findings (Statista, 2019) show that Twitter adoption rates were relatively low in Israel.
+However, it is important to note that there is a different adoption rate between Israeli society generally and particular subsectors, such as news professionals.
+This study examines how Israeli news professionals use Twitter to do their jobs as journalists to gain a deeper understanding of this phenomenon.

-2.2.
 Journalistic Practices and Norms